tiangolo/issue-manager/README.md

 In this case, if:

 * the issue has a label `answered`
+* the label was added _after_ the last comment
-* and 3 days, 12 hours, 30 minutes and 5 seconds or more have already passed
+* the last comment was written more than 3 days, 12 hours, 30 minutes and 5 seconds ago

-...the GitHub action will close the issue with a message of:
+...the GitHub action would close the issue with a message of:

 ```markdown
 It seems the issue was answered, I'll close this now.
 ```

+But if there was a new comment created _after_ the label was added, by default, it would remove the label.

 ---

 But then, if:

-* the issue had a label `validated`
+* the issue has a label `validated`
+* the label was added _after_ the last comment
-* and was written more than `300` seconds ago (5 minutes)
+* the last comment was written more than `300` seconds ago (5 minutes)

-...the GitHub action will close the issue with a message:
+...the GitHub action would close the issue with a message:

 ```markdown
 The issue could not be validated after 5 minutes.
 Closing now.
 ```

+And also, if there was a new comment created _after_ the label was added, by default, it would remove the label.

 ---

-And in the last case:
+And in the last case, if:

-* using a label `waiting`
+* the issue has a label `waiting`
+* the label was added _after_ the last comment
-* after `691200` seconds (10 days)
+* the last comment was addded more than `691200` seconds (10 days) ago

-...will close with:
+...the GitHub action would close the issue with:

 ```markdown
 Closing after 10 days of waiting for the additional info requested.
 ```

+And again, by default, removing the label if there was a new comment written after adding the label.

 ### Delay